nextflow-io/training/docs/basic_training/tower.md

     Check your `nextflow -version`.
 Bearer tokens require Nextflow version 20.10.0 or later and can be set with the second command shown above.
 You can change the version if necessary.

-To submit a pipeline to a [Workspace](https://help.tower.nf/getting-started/workspace/) using the Nextflow command-line tool, add the workspace ID to your environment.
+To submit a workflow to a [Workspace](https://help.tower.nf/getting-started/workspace/) using the Nextflow command-line tool, add the workspace ID to your environment.
 For example:

 ```bash
 export TOWER_WORKSPACE_ID=000000000000000